(A) The following standards are mandatory:

 (e) Procedures for patient transfer to appropriate medical facilities or health care providers.

 (6) An adequate and proper supply of antidotes and other emergency drugs, and related information, is readily available to trained staff to meet the needs of the detention center.
-Such antidotes and emergency drugs are administered only as prescribed by a qualified health care authority.
+Such antidotes and emergency drugs are administered only as prescribed by a qualified health authority.

 (7) The detention center has written policy and procedure governing the development, and subsequent updating, of a detention center formulary or drug list for pharmaceuticals stocked by the detention center.